 Many people with macular degeneration or low vision can no longer drive so getting the library can be a problem.

-Some libraries offer a delivery service for those who can't see or can't drive.
+Some libraries offer a delivery service for those who can't drive or get there on their own.
 Again this varies with each library.
 Give them a call and find out what services are available at your nearest library.

 A bricks and mortar book store has a very limited selection of these types of book.However, it is especially easy to buy books with a large print format on line.

 You will find the largest selection from the comfort of

 your own home at Amazon.
 For many books the purchase of $25 or more

 qualifies for free shipping.
 Of course hard cover books cost more than

 If you look to the far right in the column of prices of the book you selected you can often find used ones that cost much less then a new book